jacobcantwell/postcall-analytics-with-genesys-and-amazon-bedrock/README.md

 * Create an Amazon S3 bucket for storing the Genesys conversations - a Genesys Trigger Load Call Records lambda function will read from this bucket
 * Create an Amazon S3 bucket for storing output from Amazon Bedrock - a Genesys Load Call Records lambda function will write to this bucket - e.g. genesys-call-record-output - this will later be crawled with AWS Glue and used to show in a dashboard
+* Create an Amazon SQS queue used for coordinating the processing of Genesys call centre records